 Cash consists of cash held at major financial institutions and is subject to insignificant risk of changes in value.

 Receivables and Allowance for Doubtful Accounts

 Trade accounts receivable are recorded at net realizable value and do not bear interest.
-No allowance for doubtful accounts was made during the six month period ended December 31, 2021, based on management’s best estimate of the amount of probable credit losses in accounts receivable.
+No allowance for doubtful accounts was made during the nine-month period ended March 31, 2022, based on management’s best estimate of the amount of probable credit losses in accounts receivable.
 The Company evaluates its allowance for doubtful accounts based upon knowledge of its customers and their compliance with credit terms.
 The evaluation process includes a review of customers’ accounts on a regular basis.
 The review process evaluates all account balances with amounts outstanding for more than 60 days and other specific amounts for which information obtained indicates that the balance may be uncollectible.
-As of December 31, 2021, there was no allowance for doubtful accounts and the Company does not have any off-balance-sheet credit exposure related to its customers.
+As of March 31, 2022, there was no allowance for doubtful accounts and the Company does not have any off-balance-sheet credit exposure related to its customers.